16032022/DeepLearningAI_Code_Agents_HuggingFace_smolagents/SETUP.md

 # Setup Instructions

 ## Installing Required Python Packages

-Install all dependencies using the provided requirements file:
+Install all dependencies using the provided [requirements.txt](https://github.com/16032022/DeepLearningAI_Code_Agents_HuggingFace_smolagents/blob/main/requirements.txt):

 ```bash
 pip install -r requirements.txt
 ```

 ## How to Get Your Own OpenAI API Key
 To install the OpenAI Python library:

 ```bash
 pip install openai
 ```

 The openai library needs to be configured with your account's secret key, which is available on [OpenAI](https://platform.openai.com/account/api-keys).
+You can either:

-You can either set it as the `OPENAI_API_KEY` environment variable before using the library:
+- set it as the `OPENAI_API_KEY` environment variable before using the library:

 ```bash
 export OPENAI_API_KEY='sk-...'
 ```

-Or, set `openai.api_key` to its value:
+- Or, set `openai.api_key` to its value:

 ```python
 import openai
 openai.api_key = "your-open-api-key"
 ```

-## To set up an API key in an .env file, follow these steps:
+## To set up an API key in an .env file

-1. **Create or Open the .env File**:
+1. **Create an .env File**:
-   - If you don’t have a `.env` file in your project directory, create one.
-Ensure it is in the root folder of your project.
+   - Create an `.env` file in your project directory, ensuring  it is in the root folder of your project.

 2. **Add Your API Key to the .env File**:
    - Open the `.env` file and add your API key in the following format: